Skip to Content

 OK, not technically an insect, but worth mentioning here: spiders’ benefits are twofold.
 First, they help control the population of unwanted insects, such as flies, mosquitoes, moths, and wasps, which helps prevent you from getting stung in your garden.

-And the drop in the number of these insects also prevents your plants from being eaten by these insects.
+And the drop in the number of these insects also prevents your plants from being eaten by them.
 Spiders are definitely friends of the garden.

 4. Midges